FatalSleep/vectori-c/README.md

 # vectori-c
 Vector w/ Internal Iterator in C (with option void pointer type).
+Calling `vectori_free()` will free the underlying vector memory, but NOT any dynamically allocated pointers/items it may store--that needs to be done manually.

 `optvoidpntr_t` is a struct which stores info to allocated memory of a `void*`: